What Is Indexed Universal Life Insurance?

 Indexed universal life insurance is a type of permanent life insurance that offers flexible premiums and a death benefit, along with a cash value account that grows based on the performance of a stock market index like the S&P 500.
 Unlike direct market investments, IUL policies provide downside protection through a guaranteed floor (typically 0%) that prevents losses during market downturns, while capping potential gains through maximum return limits.

-The cash value in an IUL policy doesn't invest directly in the stock market.
+The cash value in an IUL policy does not invest directly in the stock market.
 Instead, the insurance company credits interest to your account based on how a chosen index performs, subject to participation rates, caps, and spreads.
 This creates a middle ground between the guarantees of whole life insurance and the market exposure of variable life insurance.

 IUL falls within the broader category of universal life insurance, offering more flexibility than traditional permanent policies.
 When you pay premiums, a portion goes toward the cost of insurance and fees, while the remainder accumulates in the cash value account.
 The insurance company then credits interest based on the selected index's performance within specific parameters.